ektrah/nsec/index.md

 # NSec

-NSec is a modern and easy-to-use cryptography library for [.NET Core](https://dot.net/core) based on [libsodium](https://libsodium.org/).
+NSec is a modern and easy-to-use cryptographic library for [.NET Core](https://dot.net/core) based on [libsodium](https://libsodium.org/).